bran2miz/express-gui-test/README.md

 Amazon Elastic Beanstalk - End-to-end web application management.
   - its an easy-to-use service for deploying and scaling web applications and services developed with Java,.NET, PHP, Node.js, Python, Ruby, Go, and Docker.

+Create environment: Must create environment, from environment select Web server environment in Environment tier.

+  - name your application (something like brandon-gui)
+  - will auto create an environment name
+  - choose Node.js as your platform
+  - In Application code, choose upload your code.
+    - Version label enter 1
+    - select local file
+      - Must create a Archive.zip file containing the file in your local repo (I did it with no README).
+  - In Presets, make sure to select Single instace(free tier eligible)

+    - In Configure service access make sure that you select existing service role
+      - make sure that aws-elasticbeanstalk-service-role is autopopulating in Existing service roles
+      - make sure that aws-elasticbeanstalk-ec2-role is autopopulating in EC@ instanc profile
+  - Hit next for all the other options

 When you create a Beanstalk app in the terminal write aws configure (need to add the AWS secret access key and the access key id)

 eb init (select default 3 for region, select new application, select y if using Node.js, select n for CodeCommit, select n for SSH instance)